giftedloser/create-electron-app/README.md

-# create-my-electron-app
+# create-electron-app

 ## Overview

-`create-my-electron-app` is a secure, modular CLI scaffolding tool designed to bootstrap modern Electron applications with React and Vite.
+`create-electron-app` is a secure, modular CLI scaffolding tool designed to bootstrap modern Electron applications with React and Vite.
 It streamlines project setup by combining best practices for frontend, backend, and native integration, all configurable through an intuitive interactive wizard.

 ---